 You can also study this subject at a Postgraduate Diploma or Masters level.

 You may transfer from your original programme to another one, provided that you do this before you have completed the programme and before an award has been made.
 Part-time study is also an option.Back to top

-You’ll become familiar with the range of clinical imaging techniques.
+You’ll become familiar with the range of medical imaging techniques.

 By the end of the programme you should be able to:

-- Demonstrate knowledge and understanding of the physical and mathematical aspects of image formation of several techniques;
+- Demonstrate knowledge and understanding of the physical and mathematical aspects of image formation of selected imaging techniques;

 - Demonstrate enhancement of their professional skills in communication, problem-solving, learning effectively and quickly, and effective self-management;